USAJOBS/help-center/working-in-government/non-citizens.md

 Only United States citizens and nationals may be appointed in the competitive civil service; however, Federal agencies may employ certain non-citizens who meet specific employability requirements in the excepted service or the Senior Executive Service.
 Several factors determine whether a Federal agency may employ a non-citizen.
 They are: Executive Order 11935 requiring citizenship in the competitive civil service, the annual appropriations act ban on paying aliens from many countries, and the immigration law ban on employing aliens unless they are lawfully admitted for permanent residence or otherwise authorized to be employed.

-## Executive Order 11935 On The Competitive Civil Service
+## Executive Order 11935 on the competitive civil service

 Under Executive Order 11935, only United States citizens and nationals (residents of American Samoa and Swains Island) may compete for, and be appointed to, competitive service jobs.
 With Office of Personnel Management approval, agencies are permitted to hire non-citizens when there are no qualified citizens available.
 A non-citizen hired in the absence of qualified citizens may only be given an excepted appointment, and does not acquire competitive civil service status.
 He or she may not be promoted or reassigned to another position in the competitive service, except in situations where a qualified citizen is not available.
 The non-citizen may be hired only if permitted by the appropriations act and the immigration law.

-## Excepted Service And Senior Executive Service
+## Excepted service and Senior Executive service

 Some Federal agencies (among them the United States Postal Service, the Tennessee Valley Authority and the Federal Bureau of Investigation), and some types of positions (for example, lawyers and chaplains) are exempt from competitive civil service hiring requirements.
 An agency may hire a qualified non-citizen in the excepted service or Senior Executive Service, if it is permitted to do so by the annual appropriations act and the immigration law and the agency's specific laws and internal policies.

 Many agencies have executive level positions in the Senior Executive Service.

-## Appropriations Act Restrictions
+## Appropriations Act restrictions

 Congress prohibits the use of appropriated funds to employ non-citizens within the United States.
 Certain groups of non-citizens are not included in this ban.
 They are: